Edward Furlong

 Notable Works and Milestones

-Furlong’s verified award wins include the Saturn Award for Best Performance by a Younger Actor and the MTV Movie Award for Best Breakthrough Performance, both for Terminator 2: Judgment Day, and the Young Artist Award for Best Youth Actor Leading Role in a Motion Picture Drama for A Home of Our Own.
+Furlong has won three major awards in his acting career.
+He won the Saturn Award for Best Performance by a Younger Actor and the MTV Movie Award for Best Breakthrough Performance, both for Terminator 2: Judgment Day in 1992.
+He also received the Young Artist Award for Best Youth Actor Leading Role in a Motion Picture Drama for A Home of Our Own in 1994.

 Award Wins Year

-Saturn Award Best Performance by a Younger Actor 1992
+Saturn Award – Best Performance by a Younger Actor (Terminator 2: Judgment Day) 1 1992

-Young Artist Award Best Youth Actor Leading Role in a Motion Picture Drama 1994
+Young Artist Award – Best Youth Actor Leading Role in a Motion Picture Drama (A Home of Our Own) 1 1994

 Personal Life